Periodically refreshed quantum thermal machines: Heat engines and refrigerators with two baths

-Thus, by our sign convention, power needs to be input to extract heat from the cold bath in order for the refrigerator to work.
+This dictates that $ P=P_{\rm ext}+P_{\rm chem} > 0. $ Thus, power needs to be input to extract heat from the cold bath in order for the refrigerator to work.
 The coefficient of performance ($COP$) of the refrigerator is the ratio of cooling rate over input power.
-From the expression for entropy production rate, it is easy to see that the $COP$ is bounded from above,
+From Eq.~(\ref{entropy_production_refrigerator}), it is easy to see that the $COP$ is bounded from above,

 where $COP_c$ is the coefficient of performance of the Carnot refrigerator.